 Should people with existing hypertension restrict sodium?
 It's possible they should focus on limiting sugar and boosting potassium instead.[*] Sugar-fueled obesity and inadequate potassium may explain much of our collective blood pressure problem.

-Also, one study found that sodium restriction (under 2.08 g /day) was linked to higher rates of kidney disease in those with hypertension.[*] That’s not promising.
+Also, one study found that sodium restriction (under 2.08 g /day) was linked to higher rates of chronic kidney disease in those with hypertension.[*] That’s not beneficial.

 And that’s just one potential consequence of a low sodium diet.